Updated March 31, 2026

 - Ohio commercial auto minimum liability limits are $25,000/$50,000/$25,000, so caterers using delivery vans, trailers, or other business vehicles should confirm their policy meets or exceeds those minimums.

-- Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when renting kitchens, prep space, or storage space.
+- Most commercial leases in Ohio require proof of general liability coverage, which can matter when renting kitchens, prep space, or storage space.

 - Event venues and clients may ask for a certificate of insurance before a booking, so the policy should be set up to support proof of coverage requests.